-Having lot of static pages is really good for a website or blog.
-It will give impression that your site is rich of content to your visitor.
-Even if your content is not that much.
-Ehem!
+Having a lot of static pages is really good for a website or blog.
+It will give the impression that your site is rich i

-What I mean here is a static page with posts with specific category/tag in grid.
+What I mean here is a static page with posts with specific category/tag in a

-For example if you want to put all of your articles about tutorials in a static pages with title ‘Tutorials’ and put all post about review in a static page called ‘Review.’
-And then you can put those static page link into your blog Navigation menu.
+For example, if you want to put all of your articles about tutorials in static pages with title ‘Tutorials’ and put all post about a

 The plugin is called ‘The Post Grid‘ by Radius Theme.
 It’s a free plugin.
 However, you can upgrade to Pro version if you